 In this post, I'll elaborate on what I identify as the Young Buck pattern.
 With my Wild West metaphor in mind, with the Young Buck I refer to the image of the young gunslingers that are just leaving home, stepping out into the big world.
 Usually, they are still full of high ideals and have a simplistic sense of justice.
 Unfortunately, their lack of real-world experience sometimes lets them get played for a fool.

-A post about heroics in software development.
-The heroic developers are often well respected by their peers and well known by management.
+There are heroes in software development teams.
+They are software developers that are often well respected by their peers and well known by management.
+They can be held up as an example for others.
+Shining example to all.
 But there are downsides...

 In the software industry, the metaphor that is probably used the most for explaining things is the construction of buildings.
 A lot of our terminology relates to it.
 Building, architect, architecture, design, engineer.
 Unfortunately it is all too often that this metaphor falls short and doesn't really address the problem sufficiently.